ken-excel/RT1_ROS/rosrt/README.md

-# Package
+# Package Summary

-Robot Assist Walker RT1
+rosrt_rt1 is a packege of ROS node to manipulate RT.works' robot assist walker RT.1.

-ros_start is a package of ROS node to manipulate RT.works' robot assist walker RT1
+This explains how to use it.

-RT1 is programmed to do obstacle avoiding, passive intuitive braking system.
+**NOTE:RT.works does not support using RT.1 with ROS.
+This may break the product and it is not covered by warranty.**

 # Preparation